-Tax preparation, tax planning, tax reduction, tax representation, taxes, taxes, taxes.
+Tax preparation, tax planning, tax reduction, tax representation.
+Taxes, taxes, taxes.
 It’s what I’m passionate about.
-When I’m not actually doing returns for clients, I’m probably thinking about tax-related issues or doing research that can either benefit my clients or that will be useful when I am traveling around the country speaking before groups of tax professionals.
+When I’m not actually doing returns for clients, I’m probably thinking about tax-related issues or doing research that can benefit my clients.

 Isn’t this where you should have a mission statement?

 I’m not the corporate type, but here goes: I want my clients to file everything that’s needed, pay as little tax as required, and sleep well at night.